Wegovy 7.2 mg: New Dose Explained

 Lose weight with Pharmica

-Pharmica offers multiple cliniically proven weight loss treatments, including Wegovy and Mounjaro.
+Pharmica offers multiple clinically proven weight loss treatments, including Wegovy - now available in the higher-strength 7.2mg dose - and Mounjaro.
 Complete our quick online consultation to determine your eligibility.
 With Pharmica, you will also get ongoing monitoring and clinical advice throughout your treatment course from our experts to support safe, effective and sustainable weight loss.

 Explore our weight loss treatments and take the first step towards your health goals with Pharmica.